nikhiljindal/kubebuilder/README.md

 to lookup the ancestors object must be provided (e.g. lookup a ReplicaSet for a namespace/name, lookup a Deployment for a namespace/name).

-You may have you controller watch a resource created by the controller and then reconcile the owning object by following this example:
+You may have the controller watch a resource created by the controller and then reconcile the owning object by following this example:

 [GenericController.WatchControllerOf](https://godoc.org/github.com/kubernetes-sigs/kubebuilder/pkg/controller#example-GenericController-WatchControllerOf)

 [Sample](https://github.com/kubernetes-sigs/kubebuilder/blob/master/samples/controller/controller.go#L91)

-#### Watching arbitrary resources and mapping them so the are reconciled in the controller
+#### Watching arbitrary resources and mapping them so they are reconciled in the controller

 In some cases it may be necessary to watch resources not owned or created by your controller, but respond to them.
 An example would be taking some action in response to the deletion or creation of Nodes in the cluster.
 To do